Rajatkapoor01/Programming-Practice/README.md

 - **[AWS Best Practices](https://roadmap.sh/best-practices/aws)**
 - **[System Design 101](https://github.com/ByteByteGoHq/system-design-101#system-design-101) - @ByteByteGoHq**
 - **[AI & Data Science Best Practices](#ai--data-science-best-practices)**

-## Start Here

-Hello!
-I created this list and am constantly updating it with new resources, information, and news.
-If you want to stay updated on the newest trends, tutorials, and articles in the Web Development world, please feel free to submit a PR!

 ---

 ## HTML Best Practices